The Future of Big Data Analytics

 So, what does this mean for you, your business school aspirations, and your eventual career path?

 If you have experience with statistics, analytics, or computer science, you are in good shape!
-With the increasing number of analytics programs and the increasing number of big data jobs comes an increase in demand for students with this background.
+With the increasing number of analytics programs and the increasing number of big data analytics jobs comes an increase in demand for students with this background.
 Spots are opening and they need to be filled.
 So, be sure to emphasize your unique background and specialized skills - there will likely be a need for your niche in the admissions office.

 If you don't have an analytics or particularly strong quantitative background, be ready to address that in your interviews or in your essays.
 Show that you are prepared to get quantitative in business school or express why you do not care to be numbers driven.
 If you take this route, be sure that your story is cohesive and well-tied together.